The Eucharist, in particular Sunday Mass, is the center of the Church’s life, and thus of parish life at St. Maximilian Kolbe.

 SACRAMENTAL PREPARATION FOR PENANCE AND EUCHARIST

-The policy of the Archdiocese of Cincinnati is that children in the 2nd grade, about age 7, be prepared for and celebrate the sacrament of Penance before they are prepared for and celebrate the sacrament of Eucharist.
+The policy of the Archdiocese of Cincinnati is that children in the 2nd grade, about age 7, be prepared for and celebrate the sacrament of Penance before they are prepared for and receive First Communion.
 Therefore, children are prepared for and celebrate the two sacraments in the same year.
 They are also to be prepared by their parish of membership.
 St. Max recognizes the formation children receive in an Archdiocese Catholic School and Religious Formation of Youth (RFY) classes or RFY Home Study program at St. Max.
-(If your child receives formation through Home School or a non-Archdiocesan school, please contact Mary Montour.)
+(If your child receives formation through Home School or a non-Archdiocesan school, please contact our RFY team.)
 We have 3 Sunday evening sessions and a Saturday retreat for each of the two sacraments for the integration of the knowledge of the language and “how to” of our faith with the traditions and practices of the faith.
 These additional sessions beyond the classroom are for the child and a parent (or special adult) to attend together.
-For more information, please e-mail Carol Heuser or call the parish office at 777-4322, ext.
-104.

-If your child has not received First Eucharist and is in 3rd grade or older, please contact Mary Montour or call 777-4322 x106, for information on preparation.
+If your child has not received First Communion and is in 3rd grade or older, please contact Rebecca Peltier or call 513-777-4322 ext.
+106, for information on preparation.

 The Blessed Sacrament is reserved both for the Communion of the sick and those unable to join in the Sunday Eucharist, and also for adoration by the faithful.
 The Blessed Sacrament Chapel is open continuously for private adoration and quiet personal prayer.
 It is accessible through the nave during the day, and via the south doors 24 hours a day, 7 days a week.